jaleesam/JLiriApp/README.md

 ```
 This prompt will return a random output.
 Try it out to see what it does!

-Thank yoy for looking at my aplication and viewing this README.
+Thank you for looking at my aplication and viewing this README.